 It is important that you know what the entry requirements are for all of the universities you are planning to apply to.

 You don’t want to find out too late that you don’t qualify.
 Take the time to look up each university/college and check their undergraduate entry requirements.
 Double-check your high school transcript and course requests for each year to ensure you are on track in meeting these.

 The best way to study for the SAT is by using your PSAT results from October to focus specifically on the particular areas you need to improve.
-Your PSAT results can provide you a personalized study plan if you link them with Khan Academy – the official test prep site for College Board.
-In addition, you can read about and take the practice SAT tests on the CollegeBoard website.
+Your PSAT results can provide you with a personalized study plan if you link them with Khan Academy – the official test prep site for College Board.
+In addition, you can read about and take practice SAT tests on the CollegeBoard website.

 Explore the world and prepare to THRIVE!

 How well do you know yourself?
 Career assessments help you identify your interests, skills and values, and match them to occupations.
 Assessments do not tell you what you can or cannot be, but you can use assessment results to help you make career plans and influence what courses you choose to explore in high school.

 AZCIS Assessments – (Note: These are accessed through your Rapid Identity/Clever Accounts):

 AZCIS Career Cluster Inventory – Find out which career clusters match your interests and view the occupations in those clusters.